Are Time-Indexed Foundation Models the Future of Time Series Imputation?: Experiments

-\emph{(i) Time-index foundation models lead the benchmark.} Both \texttt{TabPFN-TS} and \texttt{MoTM} achieve the lowest aggregated normalized errors and the best average ranks, substantially outperforming all supervised and local baselines despite being evaluated in a fully zero-shot setting.
-The CD diagram further confirms that these two models are statistically superior compared to all others, except \texttt{MoTM} compared to \texttt{SAITS}.
-Among them, \texttt{TabPFN-TS} attains the top performance (\textit{MAE} = 0.293, avg. rank = 1.35), suggesting that large-scale synthetic pretrained regressor combined with explicit temporal encodings confers a measurable advantage over the Ridge on top of learned continuous representations.
+\emph{(i) Time-index foundation models lead the benchmark.} \texttt{TabPFN-TS} achieves the lowest mean normalized \textit{MAE}, followed by \texttt{MoTM}; both outperform all supervised and local baselines despite being evaluated fully zero-shot.
+In terms of ranking, the CD diagram indicates that \texttt{TabPFN-TS} attains the best average rank and is statistically superior to all competitors (\textit{MAE} = 0.293, avg. rank = 1.35).
+While \texttt{MoTM} achieves the second-lowest aggregate \textit{MAE} (\textit{MAE} = 0.371), it ranks third by average rank (avg. rank = 3.62) and is not significantly different from \texttt{SAITS} under the CD comparison.
+These results suggest that large-scale synthetic pretrained regressor combined with explicit temporal encodings confers a measurable advantage over the Ridge on top of learned continuous representations.